technomancy/emacs-starter-kit/README.markdown

 packages.
 If you run into problems with such a package, try removing everything from inside the elpa/ directory and invoking M-x starter-kit-elpa-install in a fresh instance.

+## Variants of Emacs

+The Starter Kit is designed to work with GNU Emacs version 22 or greater.
+Using it with forks or other variants is not supported.
+It probably won't work with XEmacs, though some have reported getting it to work with Aquamacs.
+However, since Aquamacs is not portable, it's difficult to test in it.

 ## Contributing